 MEEP development phases

-In order to deal with MEEP complexity and dimension, its development will be afforded in two main phases:
+To deal with MEEP's complexity and dimension, its development was afforded in two main phases:

-Phase 1: It will work with a portion of the architecture on a single FPGA, a single instance of the emulation platform.
-The development of this phase will use the Xilinx Alveo U280 data center accelerator cards.
-The idea behind this experimental work is being able to demonstrate the viability of MEEP as an FPGA-emulation platform.
+Phase 1: It worked with a portion of the architecture on a single FPGA, a single instance of the emulation platform.
+The development of that phase used the Xilinx Alveo U280 data center accelerator cards.
+The idea behind that experimental work was to demonstrate the viability of MEEP as an FPGA-emulation platform.

-MEEP teams have been making progress on the different layers involved in the project, from software to hardware.
+MEEP teams made progress on the different layers involved in the project, from software to hardware.

-Regarding the Software Stack, most of the efforts have been focused on the Operating System; since this is the foundation for all the software layers to be built on top.
-The same happens from the hardware perspective, where the Operating System opens the door to the execution of HPC applications on the hardware architecture.
-Thus, the final goal of the emulation platform, and the emulated accelerator, is to support the requirements imposed by the OS.
+Regarding the Software Stack, most of the efforts were focused on the Operating System, as this was the foundation for all the software layers built on top.
+The same happened from the hardware perspective, where the Operating System opened the door to the execution of HPC applications on the hardware architecture.
+Thus, the final goal of the emulation platform and the emulated accelerator was to support the requirements imposed by the OS.

-The efforts made from the hardware stack perspective have been focused on three different areas:
+The efforts made from the hardware stack perspective were focused on three different areas:

-Emulation Platform: The goal here has been to create an FPGA Shell that enables communication between the host and emulated accelerator.
-More information can be found on Emulation Platform.
+Emulation Platform: The goal there was to create an FPGA Shell that enabled the communication between the host and emulated accelerator.
+More information can be found on the Emulation Platform.

-Modelling ACME accelerator architecture: The goal here has been to work on the refinement of the ACME accelerator specifications by following a data-driven decision procedure.
-Coyote is playing the main role as a performance modelling simulator, modeling different components and the corresponding simulation results are used to check initial assumptions, refine and validate features and behaviors.
-More information can be found on Accelerator Architecture.
+Modelling ACME accelerator architecture: The goal there was to work on the refinement of the ACME accelerator specifications by following a data-driven decision procedure.
+Coyote played the main role as a performance modelling simulator, modeling different components and the corresponding simulation results were used to check initial assumptions, refine, and validate features and behaviors.
+More information could be found on .

-ACME as an emulated accelerator: Considering that the ACME accelerator SoC will be further developed after the life cycle of MEEP, the hardware stack has to work on doing one step after another, starting from a first approach to the architecture and then refining the design to be as faithful as possible to the proposed ACME architecture specifications.
-In the end, the emulated accelerator will be a proof of concept for the MEEP project, which will allow executing HPC applications on top of it.
+ACME as an emulated accelerator: Given that the ACME accelerator SoC would be further developed after the life cycle of MEEP, the hardware stack had to work on taking one step after another, starting from a first approach to the architecture and then refining the design to be as faithful as possible to the proposed ACME architecture specifications.
+In the end, the emulated accelerator became a proof of concept for the MEEP project, which allowed the execution of HPC applications on top of it.
 More information can be found on Accelerator Architecture/corresponding subsection.

-Phase 2: A bigger and more complex system will be developed, in which up to 8 cards will be placed in a system or node.
-Multiple systems will be connected via a high speed switch.
-The FPGAs will be able to communicate within the node or between nodes, facilitating FPGA-to-FPGA communication development in two ways: local and remote.
-The idea is to scale the system using a denser form factor to beyond what can be done today with normal off the shelf platforms.
-Therefore, the prototype platform will enable mappings within an FPGA, across multiple FPGAs in a node, and across multiple FPGAs in multiple nodes.
+Phase 2: A more extensive and more complex system was developed in which up to 8 cards were placed in a system or node.
+Multiple systems were connected via a high-speed switch.
+The FPGAs could communicate within or between nodes, facilitating FPGA-to-FPGA communication development in two ways: locally and remotely.
+The idea was to scale the system using a denser form factor beyond what could be done at that time with normal off-the-shelf platforms.
+Therefore, the prototype platform enabled mappings within an FPGA, across multiple FPGAs in a node, and multiple FPGAs in multiple nodes.